The College expects all students, faculty, and staff members to uphold the College's standards of integrity.

 What do I do if I suspect academic dishonesty?

-If you suspect academic dishonesty, obtain a copy of the Student Contract Agreement and then investigate the matter and discuss it with the student(s) involved.
+If you suspect academic dishonesty, investigate the matter by privately discussing it with the student(s) involved.

-- If the student denies the misconduct but you retain your suspicion, or if both parties do not agree to the "XF" sanction, then you should refer the matter to the AHC using the attached forms, including a signed copy of the Student Contrac Agreement.
-Attach a brief written narrative of what led you to make this report and enclose the originals or copies of any relevant documents (i.e., exams, papers or the course syllabus).
-Retain either the originals or copies of documents sent to the AHC in a secure location.
+- If the student denies the misconduct but you retain your suspicion, or if both parties do not agree to the "XF" sanction, then you should refer the matter to the AHC.
+Submit an online report form along with relevant original documents (i.e., exams, papers), course syllabus, and a brief written narrative explaining the alleged cheating incident to the Coordinator in FAH 250.
+Retain copies of documents sent to the AHC in a secure location.

-- The Academic Honor Council Coordinator can be found in FAH 250 within the Office of Graduate and Professional Studies.
+The Academic Honor Council Coordinator, Monica Mendenhall, can be found in FAH 250, the Graduate and Professional Studies Office:

-What happens in the Academic Honor Review Process?
+What happens in the Academic Honor Review Board Process?

-- The student(s) being reported and the first-time reporting faculty member meets with the coordinator and are assigned a Student Adviosr to assist them as they navigate through the reporting process.
+- The reported and reporting party(s) meet with the AHC Coordinator individually and are assigned AHC Student Adviosrs to assist them as they navigate through the reporting process.
+All conversations with the AHC Coordinator and Advisors are confidential.

 What will the penalty be?